moody/Waffle/README.md

 `direction` defaults to `"ROW"`.
 Children stretch to fill the cross axis.
 A child with `size` takes exactly that much space along the main axis; a child without one splits whatever's left over evenly with any other flexible siblings, here that's `content` getting the full 300 left after `sidebar`'s 100.

-The root is a container like any other: `frame`, `frameFactory`, and `key` all work the same way they do for a child, and a root's own `frameFactory` just has no parent to receive as an argument, since nothing sits above it. `onLayout` is accepted too, but never actually called for the root, there's nothing above it to call it.
+The root is a container like any other: `frame`, `frameFactory`, `key`, `hidden`, and `onLayout` all work the same way they do for a child, and a root's own `frameFactory` just has no parent to receive as an argument, since nothing sits above it.

 **Nesting.** A child with its own `children` becomes a nested container, laid out within its own resolved width/height once the parent knows it.